joneshf/terraform-provider-openwrt/docs/resources/dhcp_dhcp.md

 - `dhcpv6` (String) The mode of the DHCPv6 server.
 Must be one of: "disabled", "relay", "server".
 - `force` (Boolean) Forces DHCP serving on the specified interface even if another DHCP server is detected on the same network segment.
 - `ignore` (Boolean) Specifies whether dnsmasq should ignore this pool.
 - `interface` (String) The interface associated with this DHCP address pool.
 This name is what the interface is known as in UCI, or the `id` field in Terraform.
+Required if `ignore` is not `true`.
+- `leasetime` (String) The lease time of addresses handed out to clients.
+E.g. `12h`, or `30m`.
+Required if `ignore` is not `true`.
+- `limit` (Number) Specifies the size of the address pool.
+E.g. With start = 100, and limit = 150, the maximum address will be 249.
+Required if `ignore` is not `true`.
 - `ra` (String) The mode of Router Advertisements.
 Must be one of: "disabled", "relay", "server".
 - `ra_flags` (Set of String) Router Advertisement flags to include in messages.
 Must be one of: "home-agent", "managed-config", "none", "other-config".
+- `start` (Number) Specifies the offset from the network address of the underlying interface to calculate the minimum address that may be leased to clients.
+It may be greater than 255 to span subnets.
+Required if `ignore` is not `true`.

 ## Import